 In the mood to catch some live music along The First Hundred Miles of Route 66?
 Then chart a course to the Joliet Area Historical Museum – your destination for curated collections and pop-up live entertainment.

-After the holidays, kicking off at 7 p.m.
-Friday, Jan.
-28, the museum will resume its popular indoor music series – a spin-off of its popular rooftop concerts held every summer atop its building.
+Kicking off at 7 p.m.
+Friday, April 1st, the museum will resume its popular indoor music series – a spin-off of its popular rooftop concerts held every summer atop its building.
 These rare indoor shows, held in the museum’s auditorium space, provide top-tier live music in a unique and accessible setting.
 For the returning show, local legends Great Moments in Vinyl will deliver their groundbreaking take on tribute concerts – this time taking on the catalog of Irish rock stalwarts U2.